-Otherwise, let $e_i$ be the primitive idempotents in $\CC S(p_i)$ corresponding to $V_i$.
+Consider $V_i\in\Irr(S(p_i))$ for $i\in\{1,2\},p_i\in\ProjC$.
+Let $e_i$ be the primitive idempotents in $\CC S(p_i)$ corresponding to $V_i$.
 Then the tensor product of the objects corresponding to $V_i$ in $\RepCt$ are the image of the tensor product of the idempotent lifts of the $e_i$.
 Modulo lower order terms in the filtration, they correspond to the idempotent

 Let $(V_\lambda)_\lambda$ be a set of isomorphism classes of irreducible complex representations for $S(p_1\otimes p_2)$, with corresponding primitive idempotents $(e_\lambda)_\lambda$ in the group algebra.
 Then $e$ decomposes as a linear combination $e = \sum_\lambda n_\lambda e_\lambda$ with multiplicities $(n_\lambda)_\lambda$, where